jzohrab/DbMigrator_Demo/project_plan.md

 ## 4. Refactoring

-- refactoring: change the speaker to speaker_first, speaker_last
+OK - refactoring: change the speaker to speaker_first, speaker_last
-- want to launch the db changes ahead of time, and so can't drop the old field; also may have other clients
-- add trigger to table: insert to 'speaker' should go to speaker_first and _last
-- tests ok?
+OK - want to launch the db changes ahead of time, and so can't drop the old field; also may have other clients OK - add trigger to table: insert to 'speaker' should go to speaker_first and _last OK - tests ok?
-- same process as before, backwards compat testing
+OK - same process as before, backwards compat testing

 ## 5. Scheduling future changes